 Each student will write two 2-3 page response papers over the course of the semester.
-At least one of these papers must be completed by March 6th.
-These papers should succinctly note the main takeaways from the week's readings, and explain how they fit into the literature.
-The reading responses should go well beyond summary-your own voice should be clear.
-Assess the strength of arguments made, think about how they relate to class themes or other readings, etc. Each of these papers is worth 7.5% of your final grade.
+At least one of these papers must be completed by March 13th.
+These papers should succinctly note the main takeaways from the week's readings and explain how they fit into the literature.
+This should not be a summary of the reading-your own voice should be clear.
+You can assume I have done the reading.
+Rather than summarizing, you could assess the strength of arguments made, think about how they relate to class themes or other readings, etc. Each of these papers is worth 10% of your final grade.